kpich/tab-reaper/README.md

 1. Select tabs to save (space to toggle, enter to confirm)
 2. Tabs are copied to your clipboard
-3. Paste into your Google Doc with Cmd+V
+3. Paste anywhere with Cmd+V